flolilo/better-coffee-grinder/Eureka_Mignon_MCI/README.rst

 - Optional: Cherry MX-style switch (OEM switch has poor tactile feeling)

-  - High pressure rim tape (to mount it without needing 3D files)
+  - A few cm of high pressure rim tape (to mount it without needing 3D files)

-  - Some 2,54mm connectors, both male and female (for the cable)
+  - Two 2,54mm connectors, both male and female (for the cable)

-  - 2 isolated wires, >= 30cm (for connecting it to the IC)
+  - Two isolated wires/2-wire cable, >= 30cm (for connecting it to the IC)

 - If you decide against the switch, you need another connector matching the OEM one (TBD: measure it, find model).